code-423n4/2022-05-alchemix/README.md

 ## Smart Contracts

 All the contracts in this section are to be reviewed.
 Any contracts not in this list are to be ignored for this contest.
-A further breakdown of contracts and their dependencies can be found [here]().
+To deeply understand the protocol, wardens may find helpful the [user docs](https://alchemix-finance.gitbook.io/alchemix-finance/), [developer docs](https://alchemix-finance.gitbook.io/v2/), our [Medium posts](https://alchemixfi.medium.com/), or a [popular YouTube explainer focusing on V1](https://www.youtube.com/watch?v=0JAeaRwV0OA).

 ### Tokens